neokd/NeoGPT/docs/content/index.md

 - [ ] **Builder in UI - Retrieved Chunks:** Allow live uploading of files and rebuild the database in the background and allow users to view chunks or documents that were used to generate an answer. 👷

-- [ ] **Only LLM Mode:** Add Only LLM mode in CLI and UI allowing users to ignore vector db and chat only with the LLM. 🦾

 - [ ] **Autonomous Agent:** Implementing a group of agents that can collaborate to solve a problem. 🤖